hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/30__V_Subrahmanian.md

 > nidrA
 > > and smriti are well known.
 > >
-> ​vikalpa being viruddha or viparita kalpa vRtti may be said to include
+> vikalpa being viruddha or viparita kalpa vRtti may be said to include
 > abhAva in Vedanta, but I'm not sure if its exactly the same in Sankhya.
 >
 >